Movie reviews of movies released theatrically in 2000, the year I turned 19.

 28. Vinyl, directed by Alan Zweig (7/10)

 Much of this is utterly fascinating and illuminating; particularly so because I collect music too – though CDs not records – and I wondered whether I was watching my future self (though I have never bought music specifically knowing I would dislike it).
-Read the rest of the review.
+The film is humourous and mostly captivating.

 29. Paradise Lost 2: Revelations, directed by Joe Berlinger, Bruce Sinofsky (7/10)